-- blood spotting
+- vaginal spotting or bleeding

-- burning or itching sensation in the genitals
+- genital burning or itching

 - genital redness or swelling

-- an urge to urinate frequently
+- frequent urge to urinate

 - pain during urination or sexual intercourse

-The most common symptoms among men are:
+The most common symptoms in men are:

-partners, a history of other STIs
+- a history of other STIs

-having sex without a condom.
+- sex without a condom